nginxinc/kubernetes-ingress/docs-web/installation/building-ingress-controller-image.md

     ```
     $ make push PREFIX=myregistry.example.com/nginx-ingress
     ```
-    Note: If you're using a different tag, append `TAG=yourtag` to the command above.
+    Note: If you're using a different tag, append `TAG=your-tag` to the command above.

 Next you will find the details about available Makefile targets and variables.